Fixin's for People Who Like Food

 Cook Time: 0:00

-Harissa is a traditional pepper paste, originating from North Africa.
-While the heat level of Harissa can vary, based on the type (and the amount) of chiles that are used.
-For best results, you can use ancho chiles, or for a little more heat, guajillos chiles.
-Even more heat can be added by using chipotle peppers.
-Ancho chiles are dried/smoked poblano peppers.
-Guajillo peppers are dried/smoked mirasol peppers.
-Chipotle chiles are dried/smoked jalapeno peppers.
+Harissa is a traditional mild pepper paste, originating from North Africa.
+While the heat level of Harissa can vary, based on the type (and the amount) of chiles that are used, the chilies to pimento ratio is weak enough that you will likely not end up with an overly "spicy" harissa mix.
+You can use ancho chiles (dried/smoked poblano peppers) guajillos chiles (dried/smoked mirasol peppers), for a little more heat.
+Even more heat can be added by using chipotle peppers (dried/smoked jalapeƱo peppers).
+And finally, you can add a can of Chipotle Peppers in Adobo sauce, likely available at your local grocer.
 Additional smokiness can be added with the inclusion of smoked paprika.
 Similarly, you can add more complex overtones with the inclusion of orange juice and a small handful of dried cranberries.
+This recipe makes about 24 Ounces.

 Ingredients: